TAMIU-KLRN Student Reporting Lab, Supervisor, Spring 2017-Present

 COMM 4360 Communication Theory and Practice, Texas A&M International University, Fall 2016

 This course aims to provide you with an opportunity to integrate some of the most relevant media and communication theoretical approaches with real-life projects and topics that you will encounter as a professional communication practitioner.
 This senior capstone course will help students make connections between the academic expertise you have learned and developed in your degree with some local and regional social and market needs in the communication professional field.

 MSP 0821 Future of Your TV, Temple University, Fall 2015

-What is the future of your TV?
-What kind of programming and telecom changes will the future bring?
-How are the television experience, the relationship between broadcasters and viewers, and technology changing?
-How has technology like YouTube, social media, streaming, TiVo, and other digital delivery systems affected TV viewing, delivery, production and content?
-Television is not going away, but how, where and when we interact with TV has changed and continues to evolve.
-In a large lecture, you will learn about the history, trends and contemporary issues concerning these changes; in groups, you will take the driver’s seat as critical thinkers and creators of content.
-Successful fulfillment of your assignments will require careful analysis of readings, lectures, and interaction with your team members and the course material.
+This course unpacks how we interact with TV has changed and continues to evolve.
+In a large lecture, students will learn about the history, trends and contemporary issues concerning these changes; in groups, students will take the driver’s seat as critical thinkers and creators of content.
+Assignments include careful analysis of readings, lectures, and the course material.

 ADV 1141 Introduction to Advertising Research, Temple University, Spring 2013~Fall 2015

 This is a hands-on research course.
 In this course, you’ll learn to understand and use research to help provide one essential piece of the puzzle for successful advertising.
 You’ll learn to use your skills in research to inspire more creative and successful advertising, corporate communications, or marketing campaigns.
 We will focus more on how research is designed and what it can and can’t accomplish in advertising.
 You will see that research is creative thinking, not mindless statistical analysis.